flo3003/mittens/README.md

 ### User installation

-You can install it by cloning the repository and run:
+You can install it by cloning the repository and running:

 ```
 python test_mittens.py